 The best protection against measles is the measles, mumps and rubella vaccine (MMR).
 MMR vaccine is safe and provides long lasting protection against infection.
 Two doses of MMR vaccine are about 97% effective at preventing measles; one dose is about 93% effective.

-If you child is older than 6 months, make certain they are protected if you are traveling internationally or to a United States outbreak zone.
+If you child is older than 6 months, make certain they are protected if you are traveling internationally or to a United States outbreak zone (national measles outbreak tracker).
 Here are the current recommendations:

 U.S. residents older than age 6 months without evidence of immunity who are planning to travel internationally should receive MMR vaccine prior to departure: